Disla-Novo/Dimidium_Bellerophon/README.md

 - IDE Reference Panel – displays all Bellerophon tokens.
 Users can pin commands to a sidebar for quick access while typing.
 - Session Restoration – the IDE automatically restores the previous editing session to prevent accidental data loss.
-- Dimidium Ecosystem Integration – compiled macros can be deployed and managed through Gravity Hub or executed directly within Mainsail (Klipper) or any Marlin host. [this was left unfinished]
+- Dimidium Ecosystem Integration (Beta/Roadmap): Compiled macros are designed to be deployed and managed across a dynamic fleet via Gravity Hub (currently in active pipeline development).
 - Printer Profile UI: The IDE provides a graphical interface to set hardware limits and default printing parameters (nozzle diameter, filament diameter, layer height, extrusion multiplier).
 These settings are used as defaults unless overridden by macro commands.
 - Local user variables – define and reuse variables inside macros.
+- Hardware Configuration: Includes a built-in CFG Generator and visual Boundary Checker web app to generate foundational machine configurations and simulate G-code paths against physical bed dimensions to prevent mechanical crashes.

 ---